 Student organizations can play an important role in your success while at the University of Michigan.
 Getting involved can help you meet new people, find new passions and learn valuable skills for college and beyond.
-We are proud to recognize over 1,300 registered student organizations, covering every interest including creative and performing arts, health/wellness, academics, activism, religion and spirituality, and sports and recreation.
+We are proud to recognize over 1,500 registered student organizations, covering every interest including creative and performing arts, health/wellness, academics, activism, religion and spirituality and sports and recreation.

 Center for Campus Involvement

 The Center for Campus Involvement (CCI) is the go-to resource for getting involved.
 It is home to student organization support, training, and leadership development.
-CCI also hosts 300+ student events throughout the academic year.
-Events such as UMix Late Night, Michigan’s Best Dance Crew, art exhibits, Change Our World, concerts, and much more are planned by student involvement coordinators.
+CCI also hosts 300+ student events throughout the academic year, such as UMix Late Night, concerts, poetry slams, Finals Survival Breakfast, Change Our World and much more.

 Ballroom Dance Team